fernandopalafox/fernandopalafox.github.io/content/writing/slave_morality.md

 But the experience has been sufficiently disturbing that it's made me question the practice as a whole.
 I've found myself questioning whether I even want the prize at the end of the game (i.e., [awakening](https://en.wikipedia.org/wiki/Enlightenment_in_Buddhism)).
 What is this prize anyways?
-Does it mean becoming a shapeless blob of equanimity?
+Will it turn me into a shapeless blob of equanimity?
 Immune to joy or suffering?
 An archetypical stone-faced monk?
 An escape from my problems?